Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lee held his head in regret after learning he was disqualified.
 Photo: Reuters

 Lee approached to ask questions and patted her opponent on the back, but was pushed away by the referee.
 Abuzhakynova rolled around on the mat for a while before getting up, showing the referee the cut under her eye.
-After a discussion with his associates, the referee called the two fighters back to the ring and showed Lee a red card.
+After a discussion with his colleagues, the referee called the two fighters back to the ring and showed Lee a red card.

 The Korean boxer burst into tears upon hearing the referee's decision, while her coach raised his hand in protest.
 Abuzhakynova came to shake Lee's hand and quickly left.
 Due to the disqualification, Lee was not allowed to participate in the third-place match.
 The other semi-final loser, Uzbek boxer Kurbonova Khalimajon, was awarded a bronze medal.
 Thus, the Korean boxer's dream of winning a medal at the Asian Games went up in smoke.